dynocode/lab/README.md

         lab init lint        Set up a basic linter, and install needed deps

     Create new:
-        lab new model [--name]        Create a new empty model file, index.js is auto updated to export lab new schema [--name]       Create a new empty schema file, index.js is auto updated to export lab new resolver [--name]     Create a new empty resolver file, index.js is auto updated to export
+        new model [--name]        Create a new empty model file, index.js is auto updated to export new schema [--name]       Create a new empty schema file, index.js is auto updated to export new resolver [--name]     Create a new empty resolver file, index.js is auto updated to export

     Other: